 - Major Course Requirements: 18 Credits

 - Core Curriculum Requirements: 89 Credits

-- Augustinian Values (18 cr.)

-- Math and Science (11 cr.)

-- Humanities and Social Sciences (15 cr.)
+- Liberal Arts & Sciences Curriculum (44 cr.)

 - Business Core Requirements (45 cr.)

 - Elective Requirements: 18 Credits

 - Total Credits: 125 Credits

-- All Arts and Sciences core courses, business core courses (except VSB 0099 0 cr. and VSB 1000 1 cr.), major courses, minor courses, and concentration courses must be taken for a letter grade. - One credit courses {except ACC 2020, COM 5300, EGEN 2100 (for Engineering EENT or EESI minor), FIN 2121, VSB 1000, VSB 2000, VSB 2121, and VSB 3000} may not satisfy degree requirements, including free electives. - Three ACC 2020 (1 cr.) on the following topics may satisfy a free elective requirement: - Introduction to Forensics for Accountants - Introduction to Deals Advisory for Accountants - Introduction to Digital & Cyber-security for Accountants - Three COM 5300 (1 cr.) on different topics may satisfy a non-business or a free elective requirement. - Two 1.5 credit Villanova Integrated Academics (VIA) courses may be combined to fulfill a nonbusiness elective or a free elective requirement. - An "S/U" grade (Satisfactory/Unsatisfactory Option) is only permitted for a non-business elective or free electives.
-See the Satisfactory/Unsatisfactory Option section for more information. - A course that fulfills a major and co-major requirement can satisfy a maximum of two requirements - no triple dipping.
+- All Arts and Sciences core courses, business core courses (except VSB 0099 0 cr. and VSB 1000 1 cr.), major courses, minor courses, and concentration courses must be taken for a letter grade. - One credit courses {except ACC 2020, COM 5300, EGEN 2100 (for Engineering EENT or EESI minor), FIN 2121, VSB 1000, VSB 2000, VSB 2121, and VSB 3000} may not satisfy degree requirements, including free electives. - Three ACC 2020 (1 cr.) on the following topics may satisfy a free elective requirement: - Introduction to Forensics for Accountants - Introduction to Deals Advisory for Accountants - Introduction to Digital & Cyber-security for Accountants - Three COM 5300 (1 cr.) on different topics may satisfy a non-business or a free elective requirement. - An "S/U" grade (Satisfactory/Unsatisfactory Option) is only permitted for a non-business elective or free electives.
+See the Satisfactory/Unsatisfactory Option section for more information. - A course that fulfills a major and co-major requirement can satisfy a maximum of two requirements no triple dipping.
 For example, MGT 3170 cannot fulfill a Management major, a Business Analytics co-major, AND a Free Elective.